 AUPE's governing body is its Convention.
 Each local is entitled to send one delegate for every 100 members to the Convention, which is held annually.
-At Convention, policies are established, the budget is determined and, in election years, Executive Committee officers are elected by a vote of the delegates.
+At Convention, policies are established, the budget is determined, and in election years, Executive Committee officers are elected by a vote of the delegates.

-Convention is usually held in October in Edmonton at the Edmonton Convention Centre and runs Thursday, Friday and Saturday.
-The Wednesday before is the travel day; transportation is arranged by AUPE.
+Convention is usually held in October in Edmonton at the Edmonton Expo Centre and runs Thursday, Friday and Saturday.
+The Wednesday before is the travel day for all delegates coming in from outside of the Edmonton area; transportation is arranged by AUPE.
 Unless prior approval is obtained, mileage or parking will not be reimbursed for those taking their own vehicle.
-Hotel arrangements are on a double occupancy basis and covered by AUPE Headquarters, and arranged by the Local.
+Hotel arrangements are on a double occupancy basis.